Self-Service BI Governance in Power BI

 Real-World Example: Scaling from 50 to 5,000 Users

-One of our clients—a multi-division financial services firm—grew from 50 Power BI users to over 5,000 in 18 months with zero data incidents.
-Here is how they did it.
+One of our clients — a multi-division financial services firm — grew from 50 Power BI users to over 5,000 in 18 months with zero data incidents:

-The key insight from this engagement: governance was not a constraint on growth.
+The key insight: governance was not a constraint on growth.
 It was the enabler.
-Without the tiered dataset model, workspace strategy, and certification process, the expansion would have stalled at the 500-user mark when conflicting numbers and security concerns would have triggered an executive freeze on new deployments.
+Without the tiered dataset model, workspace strategy, and certification process, the expansion would have stalled at 500 users when conflicting numbers would have triggered an executive freeze.

 Getting Started